geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Yeah.
 Yeah.
 Maybe we could always just have something that, yeah, rejects it.
 If after the simplification, it's left with a triangular loop.

 ##### **Sieds Lykles** [[00:57:28](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3448)]
 Yeah.
 Yeah.
 Yeah.
 Yeah.
-So, a triangular cut, we can just always...
+So, a triangular cut, we can just always..

 ##### **Geohot** [[00:57:33](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3453)]
-We're trying to...
+We're trying to..
 Go ahead.
 Go ahead.
 No, I want to talk about something else.

 ##### **Geohot** [[00:57:45](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3465)]
 Oh, I guess, like, some form of triangular cuts are okay.
 Yeah.
-But, no, I mean...
+But, no, I mean..
 GPU is just hard to optimize.

 ##### **Geohot** [[00:57:56](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3476)]
-That's a cool...
+That's a cool..
 I like this language.
 Triangular cut. rectangular cut.
 That makes sense.

 ##### **Chenyu** [[00:58:04](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3484)]
 I have a comment on the reduce collapse, since you are working on that.
 So I was trying to, so because there are one function called reduce and parent it, and there is one that's another thing.
 And I was trying to remove the alignment.